geigervlad/PromisedRestfulSwift/Documentation/README.md

 ### RestfulWriteError Protocol - for executing POST requests with server validation response <a name="restfulwriteerror"></a>
 This protocol provides possibility to execute POST requests on an URL and returns a promise with a decodable result or a location header.
-In addition to the RestfulWrite Protocol a decodable error can be validated.
+Additionally to the RestfulWrite protocol, this protocol can decode server errors by providing the associated decodable error type.

 [For services and examples please look at the RestfulWrite Protocol](#restfulwrite)